Julie-nguyen5960/creative_coding_blog/posts/second-week.md

 - (All these P5.js sketches are just there to let me have a grasp at the functions)
 ---
 # Homework task 2b
-Based on the description of a 'kindred spirit,' my mind gravitated toward my best friend who guided me on the path of self-discovery and served as a positive influence in my life.
+Based on the description of a <mark>'kindred spirit,'</mark> my mind gravitated toward my best friend who guided me on the path of self-discovery and served as a positive influence in my life.
 Our dynamic has changed alot over the past years; at first, I was the reserved, quiet friend whilst she was the outgoing and loud friend.
 Now, we are more open with each other since she has tuaght me to not be unashamed of who I am.
 It felt like a miracle to meet someone with so much in common, especially when we shared the same hobbies, interests, and sense of adventure.
 She was there when I had no one else to share my interest in anime with, encouraged me when I felt down, and gave me a positive outlook on life.

 1.